Board of Directors 2021-2022

 Here's the process:

-The public is welcome to comment at the board meetings.
-If there are multiple members of a group or organization present, the board chair may ask that a representative speak on behalf of the group and limit time for public comment.
+For those joinging virtually who wish to have their comments heard during the specified time on the agenda, please use the raise hand feature in Google Meet and wait for the Board Chair to call your name.
+If there are multiple members of a group or organization attending, the board chair may ask that a representative speak on behalf of the group and limit time for public comment.
 During citizen comments, the board will listen but not respond to comments.
+When your name is called:

-- Include your name, organization you represent (if any), city of residence and topic or agenda item number you wish to address.
+- Please be sure your video and microphone are turned on, announce your name, organization you represent (if any), city of residence and topic or agenda item number you wish to address.

-- Keep your comments to no more than two minutes.
+- Keep your comments to no more than three minutes.
+There is a maximum of 30 minutes total alloted for citizen comments during each meeting.

 - Avoid complaints or naming individual staff members or students when you speak.
 There is another procedure for this.